mozilla/mortar/README.md

 * [`mortar-list-detail`](https://github.com/mozilla/mortar-list-detail): comes with a layouts library and sets up a list-detail layout for you
 * [`mortar-tab-view`](https://github.com/mozilla/mortar-tab-view), which is similar to `mortar-list-detail` but the initial layout has tabs at the button which let you switch between screens.

+And finally...

+* [`mortar-template-template`](https://github.com/mozilla/mortar-template-template), a template for building other templates.
+You probably don't need this one, unless you want to contribute with a brand new template and don't want to start from scratch.

 You can view more documentation [here](https://developer.mozilla.org/en-US/docs/Apps/App_templates).

 # Usage